Opioids Under-Prescribed Due to Addiction Fears?

 - Chronic migraine isn’t a chronic pain disorder, nor are chronic cluster headaches.
 I don’t know where tension-type headache falls on the continuum, but I’m inclined to believe it’s more on the side of other types of headache disorders.

 - Using opioids can significantly alter treatment for an underlying headache disorder.

 - Mostly, I’m left with a lot of questions (and so are researchers and physicians).

-I’m not anti-opioid, but want anyone who takes them for headache disorders to know the facts and to be very, very careful.
+I’m not anti-opioid, but all these unknowns plus the generally negative outlook of what we do know make me very, very cautious.
 Ideally, your headache specialist would be the prescriber, but fewer and fewer are willing to prescribe opioids (not out of fear of addiction or the DEA, but because of the ramifications for treating the condition you’re using opioids for in the first place).
 If your headache specialist won’t prescribe them, still be honest with them about how often you use them and at what dose — without that information, your specialist can’t treat your headache disorder properly.